jesimone57/movieproject/README.md

 # Golden Age of Hollywood Movie Project

 ## Motivation
-As a big cinema fan, I love old movies.
+As a huge cinema fan, I love old movies.
 They hold a special interest for me.
 Most of these movies have long been forgotten by today's movie goers.
 Yet these films from the late 1920s to the mid 1960s are not to be missed.
 Movies that won academy awards for Best Picture of Best Actor or Actress provided great performances and thrilled movie goers at the time.

+And it's not just the movies that have been forgotten, it is the stars that have been forgotten as well.
+One of my favorites is Bette Davis who delivered some powerful performances during her long career.
+Not to be missed are movies like "All About Eve" and "What Ever Happened to Baby Jane?".
+Another great film is James Cagney in "White Heat".
+Suppose you enjoy movies directed by Alfred Hitchcock, you can list all his most important works and see which ones one awards and budget and revenue numbers for each of his films.

 ## Overview
 To create a golden age of hollywood movie explorer web application I relied upon the prodigious